 Energy Research Centre

-The CSIR’s Energy Centre provides fact-base expertise and essential research infrastructure to address South Africa’s growing energy needs, and maximise the associated industrialisation opportunities for new products and services.
+The CSIR’s Energy Research Centre provides fact-base expertise and essential research infrastructure to address South Africa’s growing energy needs, and maximise the associated industrialisation opportunities for new products and services.

-The Energy Centre provides thought leadership, innovation and capacity building to address the two main energy imperatives of energy efficiency and cleaner energy.
+The centre provides thought leadership, innovation and capacity building to address the two main energy imperatives of energy efficiency and cleaner energy.
 The centre responds directly to the challenges identified in the National Development Plan by providing unbiased decision support to solve the long-term sustainable energy needs of South Africa, while concurrently addressing issues such as carbon dioxide emissions, water use, uncertainty, localisation and regional development.

 The centre’s activities are guided by global trends, contextualised to local realities and focused on developing sustainable energy systems.